reflexcameras/reflexcamera/usermanual.md

 Lever the clear window up and open.

 Use a finger or soft plastic tool to push the micro SD card in or out of its slot (on the left hand side of the camera).
-If removing the micro SD card after it has been released tip the camera upside down so the card falls out being careful not to lose it.

 The SD card will need formatting by using the `Format SD card` button on the **Media Page** on the **Reflex settings webpage**.
 Futher information is included below.

+If removing the micro SD card after it has been released tip the camera upside down so the card falls out being careful not to lose it.

 ## Battery connections

-Details of the Reflex Connectors and battery options are described in the kit section of this website.
+Details of different battery options are described in the [Compatible Kit](/kit/#kit) page on this website

 Connect the relevant cable to your battery.

 ### Leisure Battery
-Attach the `Reflex Leisure Battery Terminal Connector` to the relevant battery post.
+If connecting to a leisure battery attach the `Reflex Leisure Battery Terminal Connector` to the relevant battery post.

 Black is negative, red is positive.
 The red and black indicators are located on the wires closest to the metal rings.